 STOP Restoration of Albuquerque, NM knows that a house fire can ruin your home, destroy your belongings and leave your property with smoke damage.
-The Service Team of Professionals knows that after a fire is distinguished, there is still work to be done to clean up the effects that smoke leaves on your home or business.
+The STOP Restoration knows that after a fire is distinguished, there is still work to be done to clean up the effects that smoke leaves on your home or business.
 Fortunately for you, the homeowner, there are many precautions you can take to minimize the risk of fire and smoke damage.

 Properly Install and Service Your Smoke Detectors

 Smoke detectors may not prevent fires, but they do alert you to the potential dangers of a fire.
 A working smoke alarm can save your life and if triggered at the start of a fire, prevent a small fire from becoming a large one.
 It is advised that homeowners install a smoke detector in every bedroom, hallway outside sleeping areas and an additional one on each level of your home.